A thoughtful, helpful filmmaker gift can ignite creativity, open up new possibilities, and even help birth the next Coppola, Kubrick, or Hitchcock.

 Any filmmaker needs ample storage, as digital video footage takes up space—especially if it’s 4K or 8K raw.

-The highly appraised, portable SSD like Samsung T5 2 TB USB 3.1 Gen 2 reads and writes like a beast, at up to 10 Gbps.
-And yet, it fits in the palm of a hand and weighs a mere 2 ounces.
+The highly appraised, portable SSD like Samsung T7 2 TB reads and writes like a beast.
+And yet, it fits in the palm of a hand and weighs very little.

 There are two kinds of videographers and photographers in this world; those who have established sizable SD-card collections and those still working on them.